-- Improper subdivision or obsolete platting - Deterioration of site or other improvements, - Dangerous conditions to life or property due to fire or other causes, - Average age of units is over 40 years of age.
+- Substantial number of deteriorating structures. - Improper subdivision or obsolete platting. - Deterioration of site or other improvements. - Dangerous conditions to life or property due to fire or other causes. - Average age of units is over 40 years of age. - Unsanitary/unsafe conditions. - The area has had either stable or decreasing population based upon the last two decennial censuses.